nickscha/aiaos/README.md

 A C89 nostdlib bare metal 64bit operating system.

-The name **AIAOS** is a simplication and stands for "Application is an Operating System".
+The name **AIAOS** is a simplification and stands for "Application is an Operating System".

 > [!WARNING]
 > THIS PROJECT IS A WORK IN PROGRESS!
 ANYTHING CAN CHANGE AT ANY MOMENT WITHOUT ANY NOTICE!
 USE THIS PROJECT AT YOUR OWN RISK!